-In order to avoid doubts related to the fixed starting point of the above analysis, we have carried out the same calculation of IDT values for catalogues, which started in 1985, 1990, 1995, 2000 and 2005.
 As we see in Fig. 9, analysis carried out on shorter catalogues confirm the result obtained for the entire period of observation (1975-2017) and convinces that the curve of IDT values crosses abscissa at periods of relatively decreased seismic energy release.
-The case of M6.4 earthquake in Fig. 8b, is not an exception, as we explained above.
+For better visibility of changes in the process of energy release, in Fig. 9 (bottom), opposite to Fig. 8, we present the seismic energies calculated for consecutive 10 data windows.